-- 1. Landline frame with a cell phone
+- > 1 Land Line frame with a Cell Phone

-- 2. Cell phone frame with a landline
+- > 2 Cell Phone frame with a Land Line

-- 9. No Dual Phone Use
+- > 9 No Dual Phone Use

 The adjustment to the design weight included the records identified as a landline sample record with a cell phone or cell phone sample record with a landline.
 A compositing factor was calculated for the overlapping sample frame users.
 The compositing factors were based on the effective sample size.
-For the overlapping sample frame telephone service categories compositing factor calculation:
+The following descriptions apply to the overlapping sample frame telephone service categories compositing factor calculation: